jawsmartin/jawsmartin.github.io/_posts/2015-02-20-big-step-foward.md

 thumbnail: /images/hero-forward.jpg
 ---

 *I have officially been coding for 2yrs, which in itself, is batshit crazy*.
 I moved to Chicago after graduating college with a BFA in Applied Media Arts, which is just a fancy catch-all title for a blend of animation, traditional art, art history, and graphic design.
-I left with the toolset need to be an intern at a tiny print shop in cold, deserted land of Northwestern Pennsylvania.
-In hopes that the bigger city would present opportunities for bigger jobs.
+I left with the toolset need to be an intern at a tiny, no-name studio in the cold, deserted land of Northwestern Pennsylvania.

 To make this happen, I contacted the charismatic, talented designer, Josh Fabian, a fellow Pennsylvanian who had recently made the move out west to Chicago.
 I asked him what would most-likely be defined as my "biggest risk I ever took": "Can you help me land a job in Chicago?"
 He graciously said yes.
 Not even a few hours after I drove over the Chicago Skyway for the first time did Josh, say: "Yeah.
 Nobody is hiring print designers, man.
 We need to get you learning how to make websites.